elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-10-20-cs3230-lecture-9-np-hardness.md

 - Given X1..
 Xn, it is easy to check whether they satisfy the circuit in time linear in the number of gates
 - But no one knows any algo that givern the circuit as inpyt tells whether there exist x1..xn satisfying the circuit

+> No one knows if this is impossible either

 # Recalling reduction

+Reduction: Input for A -> Input for problem B -> Use algo for B to solve -> Solution for A

 - Problem A reduces to B if efficient algo for B implies an efficient algo for A.
 	- Squaring integers reduces to multiplying integers
     - Median finding reduces to finding kth smallest element given k